couchbaselabs/sdk-rfcs/rfc/0032-field-level-encryption.md

 *  Documents with encrypted fields must be discoverable for auditing purposes.
 The simplest example of auditing is using a N1QL query to select documents with encryption.
 *  K/V only is in-scope for field encryption in this iteration.
 *  The KeyStore must be abstract and pluggable; Java should support the Java Key Store and .NET should support the Windows Certificate Store at a minimum.
 Future implementations should include Vault and perhaps KMIP.
-* Top-level fields and objects can only be encrypted; nested fields and objects are not supported.
+*  Only top-level fields and objects can be encrypted; nested fields and objects are not supported.

 ### What are some approaches to Field Encryption?